-Scope covered rehabilitation and improvement of the existing wastewater treatment facilities including bar screen, conveyor, demolition of the existing sand filters to install Disk-filter systems, removal of the abandoned thickener mechanism to install a new bridge-supported sludge thickener; replacement of the broken centrifuge unit with a new centrifuge system; upgrade of the plant-wide SCADA system; rehabilitation of existing motor control center and electrical transfer station,
+BBI's scope covered the rehabilitation and improvements of the existing wastewater treatment facilities including bar screen, conveyor, demolition of the existing sand filters to install Disk-filter systems, the removal of the abandoned thickener mechanism to install a new bridge-supported sludge thickener; replacement of the broken centrifuge unit with a new centrifuge system; upgrade of the plant-wide SCADA system; rehabilitation of existing motor control center and electrical transfer station.

 BBI removed the existing sand filters to install two Disk-filter systems with smaller foot print and increased filter capacity.
 Reuse the abandoned clarifier structure to install a new bridge-supported sludge thickener mechanism with new aeration equipment, saving at least $400,000.
 Replace the broken centrifuge with an energy-efficient centrifuge system including new controls, saving electricity cost and polymer consumption.
 Barry Rose WWTP Rehabilitation was awarded TPWA Project of the Year, 2014.